Spook Louder: Production notes

 The title Spook Louder is a pun combining the request "speak louder" with the "spooks" of a mansion.
 It is a remake of the 1931 Mack Sennett film The Great Pie Mystery.

 Co-stars Charles Middleton and Ted Lorch also appeared together in the 1936 serial Flash Gordon.
 This was Middleton's only appearance in a Stooge short.

 Filmed on July 17–21, 1942, Spook Louder was one of several World War II-era Stooges shorts that engaged in propaganda against the then-enemy Japanese, with others including No Dough Boys, Booby Dupes and, notably, The Yoke's on Me.

 Reception

-The Stooge films released between 1942-1944 were considered to be a step down in quality from previous entries made between 1935-1941.
+The Stooge films released between 1942 and 1944 were considered to be a step down in quality from previous entries made between 1935 and 1941.
 Spook Louder, in particular, was singled out by author Ted Okuda as "their worst picture in some time.
 The story of a phantom pie-thrower is a repetitious one-joke affair devoid of laughs."